 a system of staff development for professionals and paraprofessionals within the designated State unit, particularly with respect to assessment, vocational counseling, job placement, and rehabilitation technology, including training implemented in coordination with entities carrying out State programs under section 4 of the Assistive Technology Act of 1998

 (4)(A).
 DBVI utilizes current staff with specific interests and skills as subject matter experts in the area of technology.
 These technology specialists work with the DBVI leadership to recommend devices and equipment for purchase as demos for the various offices; devices include items such as Sunu Band, Talking Compass, Victor Reader Trek, iPad, and Aftershokz headphones.
 Consultation with the Buzz clip company occurred to obtain demo devices that are housed in the regional offices.
 Multiple presentations on Aira app to individual clients and the Maine Low Vision group are/were offered.
 Consultation is provided to DBVI staff in regard to apps and other technology as requested as well as the provision of AT training/overview for new DBVI staff.
-Staff attended trainings offered by Maine CITE Adaptive Equipment Financing Program, OIB-TAC, International O&M Online Symposium and Helen Keller Deafblindness Equipment to stay current on new apps and technologies.
+Staff attended trainings offered by Maine CITE Adaptive Equipment Financing Program, OIB-TAC, International O&M Online Symposium and Helen Keller Deaf blindness Equipment to stay current on new apps and technologies.

 procedures for the acquisition and dissemination of significant knowledge from research and other sources to designated State unit professionals and paraprofessionals.